U.S. diplomat heads to Asia but no talks with North Korea scheduled

 3 Min Read

-WASHINGTON (Reuters) - A U.S. diplomat responsible for North Korea will participate in an informal conference next week in Singapore that North Korean officials have attended in the past but are not expected at this year, the U.S. State Department said on Wednesday.
+WASHINGTON (Reuters) - A U.S. diplomat responsible for North Korea will participate in an informal conference next week in Singapore, the U.S. State Department said on Wednesday, but North Korean officials, who have attended in the past, will not join this year.

 Ambassador Joseph Yun's trip was announced after North Korea on Tuesday tested an intercontinental ballistic missile that Pyongyang says can carry a large nuclear warhead and some experts believe has the range to reach Alaska.